-I’m a product designer at.
+I’m a design manager at.
 I draw letters at , helped rebrand & redesign , co-founded design studio , kickstarted food mag , served as an board member before moving to San Francisco, and studied at .
 I’m a !

 Designing platforms for exhibiting creative work has become a passion of mine.
 From Friends of Type to the learner profiles on Lore, the challenge of creating a memorable, beautiful space for visual expression is about format fit to the content and minimal interventions.
 When Billy at Art&Motion asked me to work on his brand and website, this was the goal.